Skip to main content

 Type it as one connected idea.
 AskFutures handles the spread construction, the z-score window, the weekly COT lookup, and the correlation gate from this single description:

-Trade the ES-NQ spread: when the spread’s 20-bar z-score exceeds +2 and commercials are net short ES in the weekly COT, short the spread; cover at the mean or on a $1,000 stop.
-Only when the two markets’ 30-bar rolling correlation is above 0.8.
+Trade ES.
+When the ES-NQ spread’s 20-bar z-score exceeds +2 and commercials are net short ES in the weekly COT, short ES; cover when the z-score returns to 0 or on a $1,000 stop.
+Only when the 30-bar rolling correlation between ES and NQ is above 0.8.

-Spreads behave differently from a single market — there’s no opening-range or intraday-session breakout to lean on.
+A spread-signal reversion behaves differently from a single-market breakout — there’s no opening-range or intraday-session breakout to lean on.
 State your exits explicitly (mean and dollar stop, as above) so AskFutures doesn’t fall back to a default it has to guess at.

 Step 2 — Read the strategy card